mku514k/mdadm/README.md

 It is released under the terms of the **GNU General Public License version 2** as published by the **Free Software Foundation**.

+# Test

+This is first commit in this test PR.